ESA Archival Research Visitor Programme

 Residence lasts typically between one and three months, also distributed over multiple visits.
 Research projects can be carried out at ESAC (Madrid, Spain) and at ESTEC (Noordwijk, Netherlands).
 To offset the expenses incurred by visitors, ESA covers travel costs from and to the home institution and provides support for lodging expenses and meals.

-Applications received before 1 May 2022 will be considered for visits in autumn 2022 and winter 2023.
+Applications received before 1 November 2022 will be considered for visits in spring and summer 2023.

 Abstracts of articles in press or recently published.
 Limited to 3000 characters.